ELCI-Linux/elci.sh/README.md

 elci.sh will install wget

+If you want to see a list of installers and the programs included in them enter:

+       cat elciprolist.txt

 You will then be prompted to enter your name - this doesn't need to be a username.